Last updated: 4 12 2020

 In Uppsala you can travel with Uppland's public transport, primarily by bus.
 Many buses leave from the travel centre in the centre of the city, travelling in all directions.

 Work and entrepreneurship

-The largest employers are found within the university, the municipality and the county council.
-There are also employers in the shape of 17,000 companies, many of whom offer services.
-IT, garages, medicines, foodstuffs and the graphic industry are the major industries.
-Trade and distribution also play an important role.
+The biggest employers are the universities, the municipality and Region Uppsala.
+There are also employers at 17,000 companies, many of which are in services.
+IT, engineering, pharmaceuticals, food and printing are major industries.
+Commerce and distribution also play an important role.

 Outside Uppsala, Arlanda airport is the biggest employer.
 Many residents of Uppsala also commute to work in Stockholm or other nearby cities such as Västerås and Gävle.